-Adopt zoning language that defines auto-oriented land uses and limits such a zoning district to the sub-urban edge.
+Adopt zoning language that defines auto-oriented land uses and limits such a zoning district to the sub-urban edge; adopt a size cap; require decommissioning in the zoning district or with the development agreement for vacant big box developments; plan for at least 1 EV charging station.

-Complement an auto-oriented commercial zoning district in the sub-urban zone with commercial/mixed-use zoning districts in the urban zone that can rely on bike/walk/transit access and that prohibit, or severely restrict, auto-oriented land uses.
+Complement an auto-oriented commercial zoning district in the sub-urban zone with commercial/mixed-use zoning districts in the urban zone that can rely on bike/walk/transit access and that prohibit, or severely restrict, auto-oriented land uses; require a decommissioning bond to be posted as a condition of rezoning, subdivision, or building permit for chain-specific big-box developments.

-Adopt an adequate public facilities ordinance that stages commercial development concurrently with infrastructure and residential or transit expansion.
+Adopt an adequate public facilities ordinance that stages commercial development concurrently with infrastructure and residential or transit expansion; adopt a scorecard system for big-box approval that covers economic, environmental and social dimensions; ban big-box development.

 Who's doing it